Best gaming ultrabook (thin-and-light gaming laptop) in 2025

 This section is about the best-value gaming laptops that will give you the best gaming experience for your money, without taking the thin and lightweight form factor into consideration.
 Even so, most of these computers are still compact and fairly portable, but not as thin or light as the options mentioned earlier.

-Options under $1000
+Options around $1000

 For this budget, your best bet is a modern RTX 3060 configuration available on sale, but only the lower-tier designs are that affordable.
 That means you’ll somewhat sacrifice the build quality, aesthetics, battery life, and potentially on performance and screens compared to the higher tier and more expensive models.